 - Bananas: Make sure to use over-ripe bananas for the best flavor and sweetness.
 Just-ripe bananas will work too, but I wouldn’t recommend green ones for this recipe.

 That depends on the frosting.
-If you use a dairy-based frosting, it should be refrigerated.
-Otherwise, the cake can stay at room temperature for a few days.
+If it’s dairy-based, refrigerate it.
+Otherwise, it can stay at room temperature for a few days.

-Absolutely!
-This cake freezes well with almost any frosting.
-Freeze the unfrosted or frosted cake unwrapped until completely solid, then wrap tightly in plastic wrap and place in an airtight container or freezer bag.
-Unwrap before thawing so the plastic wrap doesn’t stick.
+Yes.
+Freeze unfrosted or frosted cake until solid, then wrap tightly and store in an airtight container.
+Unwrap before thawing so it doesn’t stick.

 Try These Delicious Cake Recipes Next!

-These are all made with with box mix!
+These are all made with box cake mix!

 Ingredients